jessicadavies2003/jessicadavies2003/README.md

 ### Personal work

-Completing the following course: <a href="https://cs50.harvard.edu/web/">CS50 Web Programming with Python and JavaScript</a>.

 The DOMKit testing survey is now avaliable!
 I need some testers (with experience in website development) to explore and provide feedback on the DOMKit documentation and repository.
 The survey will be open until the 5th July 2026.

 If you'd like to learn more about this survey, read the Q&A <a href="https://jessicadavies.dev/articles/domkit-survey-qna/">here</a>.